Andrew Fabinyi: Early education and career

-He studied at the Mintagimnázium (English, "model secondary school") and the Pázmány Péter Catholic University.
+He studied at the Minta Gymnasium ("model secondary school") and the Royal Hungarian Pázmány Péter University.
 He then successfully undertook studies for a doctorate with a thesis on the psychology of aesthetics.

 He made his first entry into the booktrade by joining the Budapest bookshop and publisher, Lauffer, and then in 1932 by starting an agency distributing British books in Hungary and representing Oxford University Press.
 Harrap and Longman, Green, among other publishers.

 Migration to Australia

-With the approach of the Second World War and the rise of the fascist leader Admiral Horthy, Fabinyi feared being forced to join the army and to fight for Hitler and left Hungary to migrate to New Zealand which, as he later explained, "was the furthest place I could go."
+With the approach of World War II and the rise of the fascist leader Admiral Miklós Horthy, Fabinyi feared being forced to join the army and to fight for Adolf Hitler and left Hungary to migrate to New Zealand which, as he later explained, "was the furthest place I could go."

-Arriving at Melbourne in July 1939 after a short stay in Sydney where he had tried without success to "set himself up as a publisher's agent", he was introduced to the Melbourne bookseller Frank Cheshire by Enid Moodie Heddle, the Australian representative for Longman, and was offered, and accepted, a job in the F. W. Cheshire bookshop in Little Collins Street.
+Arriving at Melbourne in July 1939 after a short stay in Sydney where he had tried without success to "set himself up as a publisher's agent", he was introduced to the Melbourne bookseller Frank Cheshire by Enid Moodie Heddle, the Australian representative for Longman, and was offered, and accepted, a job in the F. W. Cheshire bookshop on Little Collins Street.

 Deciding to stay in Australia, he obtained permanent residency and in October 1940 married Elisabeth Clare Robinson.

 In 1941 he volunteered for the Australian army but was rejected because of his Hungarian nationality (at that time Hungarians were regarded as aliens).
 In 1942 he succeeded in joining the Citizen Military Forces and being posted to a labour battalion in Albury.
 Later he joined the Australian Army Education Service.
 Becoming an Australian citizen in December 1944, he was a Warrant Officer and in charge of the Service's libraries when he was discharged following the end of the War.